 And anyway, when does blaming anyone for not recovering ever help?
 Of course it doesn’t.
 So, let’s not even go there.

-CS: I don’t think there’s a single survivor I’ve ever met who would prefer to remain in their state of suffering compared to it being relieved.
+Do I think then that everyone does in fact want to recover?
+Well, on the one hand, I don’t think there’s a single survivor I’ve ever met who would prefer to remain in their state of suffering compared to it being relieved.
 Of course not.

-But on the other hand, I’ have met lots of people who are not yet motivated to put in the hard work to plan to recover.
+But on the other hand, I have met lots of people who are not yet motivated to put in the hard work to plan to recover.
 And that’s a different story altogether.
 And again, hear me right, I’m not blaming them for that.
 I think it’s often caused, like I’ve been talking about, by a fear of hoping.
 It’s actually an adaptive response to trauma: it says, ‘I will resign myself to my circumstances rather than expend physical and emotional energy trying to escape them.’
 It’s called learned helplessness, which, as Steve Maier discovered, isn’t learned at all.
 It’s actually our default status in the face of extreme powerlessness.
 It’s an attempt to survive an impossible situation by doing nothing: it’s the habitual accretion of the freeze response.

 And so what they’re doing, by doing nothing to recover, I think actually is instinctive.
 It’s not a conscious choice.
 It’s a primitive default mode that they’ve reverted to – that’s all.
 So, you can’t judge someone for that – you can’t blame them for it.
 It’s their biology.
 And we need to understand, that our default physiological response to trauma is to give up and to do nothing.
 That is part of our evolutionary make-up, part of our biology, rather than a conscious choice.
 It’s a way of minimising energy expenditure in what we perceive is a hopeless situation, so it’s a survival strategy.
 It’s an attempt to stay alive.
 But obviously though, it comes with a downside: that we remain hopeless and despairing and we don’t do anything to help ourselves to recover.